 Disclaimer of Opinion

-Disclaimer opinion is different from both adverse and qualified opinion.
-When auditor could not obtain and unable to access the audit evidence, they issue a disclaimer opinion.
+Disclaimer opinion is different from both adverse and qualified opinions.
+When auditors cannot obtain and cannot access the audit evidence, they issue a disclaimer opinion.